-Remember, elephants didn't live in the so-called 'civilized Western world’ so like other exotic species, their appearance and behavior were left to the imagination.
-Just look at how people used to think elephants looked like in the Middle Ages — totally hilarious.
+Remember, elephants didn't live in the so-called 'civilized' Western world.
+So, like other exotic species, their appearance and behavior were left to the imagination.
+Just look at how people used to think elephants looked like in the Middle Ages -- totally hilarious.

 Alas, like Pliny before him, Moulin wasn't really on to anything.
 He did, however, perpetuate a seemingly scientific explanation for why the biggest land mammal in the world is afraid of mice.

-Though they didn't give it any chance, their experiments suggest that South African elephants stopped dead in their tracks when they were met by mice hidden in dung.
+Though they didn't give it any chance initially, their experiments suggest that South African elephants stopped dead in their tracks when they were met by mice hidden in dung.

 Once the elephants noticed the little critters, they actually backed away and even started moving in the other direction.

 However, the elephant didn't exhibit signs of fear or distress.
 Rather, the elephant seemed to exhibit caution, avoiding a potential disturbance in its otherwise calm stroll.